 This indicates, that the magnetization does not show self-averaging for $ C = 2.9 $.
 In case $ C = 4.0 $ it seems, that $ \operatorname{VAR}[M] $ also stays constant and non-zero for large $N$.
 From these findings, we can see, that the non self-averaging behavior of the magnetization is dynamically induced.

 To verify the almost constant behavior of $ \operatorname{VAR}[M] $ for large $N$, we plotted the empirical \ac{PDF} of the time-averaged magnetization in Fig.\,\ref{fig:mag_his}.
-For $ C = 2.9 $ (\linie) and $ C = 4.0 $ (\linie), we show the \ac{PDF}, on the one hand, for $ N = 10\,000 $ and $N= 15\,000 $ spins, respectively, and on the other hand, for $ N = 20\,000 $ spins.
-In addition, the behavior of the \ac{PDF} for iid input is shown (\linie).
+For $ C = 4.0 $ (\linie, top row) and $ C = 2.9 $ (\linie, middle row), we show the \ac{PDF}, on the one hand, for $ N = 15\,000 $ and $N= 10\,000 $ spins, respectively, and on the other hand, for $ N = 20\,000 $ spins.
+In addition, the behavior of the \ac{PDF} for iid input is shown (\linie, bottom row).
 For the coupled systems and for $ C = 2.9 $ as well as for $ C = 4.0 $ the \ac{PDF} of the magnetization appears to become stationary, whereas for the iid input the variance of the distribution decreases for an increasing number of spins $N$.
 This means, that for a large number of spins different time-averaged magnetizations are possible for different realizations of the local disorder field, which we have found already in the system with independent spins \cite{zech2020}.